Australian College of the Arts (COLLARTS)

 Contact a Future Student Advisor for any questions at 1300 818 777 (option 1) or email admissions@collarts.edu.au.

-Collarts supports and encourages applications from within the Aboriginal and Torres Strait Islander community.
+Collarts supports and encourages applications from within the First Nations community.
 We are committed to providing a safe and inclusive space for all of our students.
-We understand that there is inequality in education opportunities for Aboriginal and Torres Strait Islander Peoples and are working to better ourselves and our industry to create an equitable education sector.
+We understand that there is inequality in education opportunities for First Nations people and are working to better ourselves and our industry to create an equitable education sector.

-At the time of your application, if you would like to identify as Aboriginal or Torres Strait Islander, depending on your circumstances, we may be able to provide specific study support once enrolled.
+At the time of your application, if you would like to identify as a First Nations person, depending on your circumstances, we may be able to provide specific study support once enrolled.

 Some courses select applicants based on additional selection criteria such as portfolio of work, or audition, and an entry conversation.
 Additional selection criteria can be found in the course descriptions available through UAC's course search.

-• Personal factors such as age, living or school location, under-representation of a gender in a course or field of study, recognition as a First Nations Australian, being LGBTIQA+, being from a non-English speaking background, or being the first in the family to attend tertiary study
+- personal factors such as age, living or school location, under-representation of a gender in a course or field of study, recognition as a First Nations person, being LGBTIQA+, being from a non-English speaking background, or being the first in the family to attend tertiary study

 Applicants who have faced one or more of the factors listed above are encouraged to apply for entry and provide a statement outlining their request for special consideration.
 Each application will be assessed on a case-by-case basis.